N8sGit/evolutionary_symbolic_regression_model/README.md

 Evolutionary algorithms are *nature's generative model* and it's worth exploring its potential with generative AI for new forms of fine tuning and synthetic data generation.
 That's what this project is all about.

-See the attached PDF, for a research paper that gets into more detail about the promising results of this apprach (genetic_programming_ai_paper.pdf)
+See the attached PDF, for a research paper that gets into more detail about the promising results of this methodology (genetic_programming_ai_paper.pdf)

 ### Key Features:
 - **Symbolic Regression**: The project uses symbolic equations generated from data.